-SWITCH Linking Service without AAI
+SWITCH Linking Service with Token

 To set up an organizational linking service an organization needs to implement two web pages: